Insights into the structure and kinematics of a Milky Way-like galaxy: Summary and conclusion

-In this work, we make use of the isothermal simulation presented in \cite{DuranCamacho2024} as Model 4, chosen to provide a good representation of the overall observed Milky Way structure, and conduct an in-depth analysis of the structure and kinematical properties of both the stellar and gaseous components across various regions of that model galaxy.
-In particular, we investigate the influence of large-scale dynamics on defining the large-scale structures, as well as their potential impact on the agglomeration and disruption of gas, which in turn could set the initial conditions for the star formation processes.
+In this work, we made use of the isothermal simulation presented in \cite{DuranCamacho2024} as Model 4 to provide a good representation of the overall observed Milky Way structure and conducted an in-depth analysis of the structure and kinematical properties of both the stellar and gaseous components across various regions of that model galaxy.
+In particular, we investigated the influence of large-scale dynamics on defining the large-scale structures as well as their potential impact on the agglomeration and disruption of gas, which in turn could set the initial conditions for the star formation processes.
 Our findings can be summarised as follows: